How frustrating is when you want to make your favorite latte, but the Nespresso milk frother is not working properly!

 Ensure that the magnetic whisk is attached properly to the nipple on the bottom of the frother.

-Simply adjust the position of the whisk and it will hopefully solve the problem.
+Simply adjust the position of the whisk and the frother will start working properly.

 If your Nespresso milk frother is heating the milk properly but not frothing it then the possible cause is a dirty or damaged magnetic whisk.